General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which England bowler earned the nickname ’The Burnley Categorical’?

-- Was Alastair Cook dinner’s England Check batting common above or beneath 45?
+- Was Alastair Prepare dinner’s England Check batting common above or under 45?

 Answers